 Doctor of Ministry Residency- Students in the Doctor of Ministry program are eligible to apply for housing for the January, May or June intensive terms, to correspond with their registered coursework.

 Residents will be assigned to units which consist of the number of rooms necessary to provide decent, safe and sanitary accommodations without overcrowding or wasted space.
-The following standard is the general rule for admission and continued occupancy, although certain stipulations exist: No more than two persons are permitted per bedroom.
+The following standard is the general rule for admission and continued occupancy, although certain stipulations/exceptions exist: No more than two persons are permitted per bedroom.

 The following standards also govern on-campus occupance at Wesley Seminary.